 If you are transferring to Texas Tech University Health Sciences Center as an F-1 student from another U.S. institution, please notify your foreign student advisor or Designated School Official (DSO) at your current school of your intention to transfer.
 Your school will then release your SEVIS record.
 International Student Advisor’s form are available on the Office of International Affairs website.

 In the case of prospective transfer students from other US institutions, the student is responsible for ensuring that s/he is in status with the Immigration and Naturalization Service prior to being enrolled at Texas Tech University Health Sciences Center Graduate School of Biomedical Sciences located at 3601 4th Street, MS 6206 Lubbock, TX 79430.

 - Dedicated to serving the needs of international students.
 They are the main caretakers and legal troubleshooters of your stay in the United States.

-- VISAs - For eligibility and requirements, please see the OIA information on the Student Visa Process here.
+- VISAs - For eligibility and requirements, please see the OIA Information on the Student Visa Process.

 English and Speech Courses